dromotherm/sandbox/emonTX/emonTxV3CM.md

-using PlatformIO within Atom on a ubuntu 18.04 machine, I had to do the following :
+# EmonTxV3CM plus PlatformIO within Atom on a ubuntu 18.04 machine

+## the bad way :

 - modify the config.ino with my Vcal value > line 112 `vCal         = 246.18;//data.vCal;`
 - lauch a platformIO terminal